Comparing Folic Acid and Methylfolate for Fertility

 The most common type of NTD is spina bifida, which means “split spine” in Latin.
 It occurs when the neural tube fails to close completely, usually resulting in paralysis of the nerves below the affected area of the spinal cord.
 This condition can cause leg weakness or paralysis, as well as issues like bladder and bowel dysfunction.

-Folic acid is a man made form of folate.
+Folic acid (FA) is a man made form of folate.
 This means it can not be found in the natural world but is created by humans.

 To be used by the body, folic acid must go through metabolic processes to be converted to the biologically active form, methylfolate.
+This step is where the discussion regarding folic acid and methylfolate arrises.

-What is methylfolate?
+What is Methylfolate?

 Methyfolate is the naturally occurring, biologically active form of folate.
 It can be utilized by the body without going through metabolic steps like folic acid.